pdav5883/bracket-revival/README.md

 - Add github to nav
 - License and ref to bracketry, attribute bracket image
 - Reset max-age in S3 sync to 21600
-- Populate missing picks script
-- Load page once all formatting is ready to avoid jump from unformatted

 ## Maybe TODO
-- Refactor js into shared utils
-- Error handling
+- Error handling bad params on pages
-	- Admin auth failure
 - Test page to play smaller version to understand rules
 - Button on picks page to see previous bracket
 - Next round buttons anchored to top of screen